DragonFlyBSD/DragonFlyBSD/contrib/awk/README.md

 This compiles without change on Macintosh OS X using `gcc` and the standard developer tools.

+You can also use `make CC=g++` to build with the GNU C++ compiler, should you choose to do so.

 The version of `malloc` that comes with some systems is sometimes astonishly slow.
 If `awk` seems slow, you might try fixing that.
 More generally, turning on optimization can significantly improve `awk`'s speed, perhaps by 1/3 for highest levels.

+## A Note About Releases

+We don't usually do releases.

 ## A Note About Maintenance

 NOTICE!
-Maintenance of this program is on a ``best effort'' basis.
+Maintenance of this program is on a ''best effort'' basis.
 We try to get to issues and pull requests as quickly as we can.
 Unfortunately, however, keeping this program going is not at the top of our priority list.

-_If_ you (yes, you!) are interested in taking over active maintenance of `awk`, please open an issue to indicate that fact, give a little bit of your background and some idea of your plans and dreams.
-Thanks!

 #### Last Updated

-Thu Jul  2 21:39:31 IDT 2020
+Sun 23 Jan 2022 03:48:01 PM EST